Champaign Co. Crime Stoppers looking for shooting suspect - NewsBreak

 Champaign Co.
 Crime Stoppers looking for shooting suspect

-CHAMPAIGN, Ill.
-(WCIA) — Champaign County Crime Stoppers is asking for the public’s help in solving a shooting investigation that started two weeks ago and remains ongoing.
+RANTOUL, Ill.
+(WCIA) — Champaign County Crime Stoppers is asking for the public’s help in tracking down a potential suspect in a shots-fired incident that happened last month.

-The shooting happened on Sept.
-16 at 7:48 p.m. in the area of Springfield Avenue and Kenwood Road.
-Officers said they determined a 16-year-old male was walking in the area when another male started following him.
-Once close enough, the suspect shot the victim in the legs several times and ran away.

-Arriving officers provided medical aid to the victim until an ambulance arrived to take him to the hospital.
-His injuries were not life-threatening.

-Crime Stoppers officials said a person of interest was captured on video, but he hasn’t been identified yet.
-The person of interest is described as being either White or Black with a light skin tone and approximately 18 to 20 years of age.
-He was wearing a navy blue Nike hoodie, blue jeans and white shoes.
+Officials said Rantoul Police were called to the area of Saint Andrews Circle and Willow Pond Road just after noon on Sept.
+16 for a report of shots being fired.
+When they arrived, they found evidence that shots had indeed been fired and discovered a home had been hit.

+Officers found nearby security camera footage that depicted a potential suspect.
+The person was wearing a dark-colored jacket, dark-colored athletic pants with a white stripe along the leg and white shoes.

-Champaign Police are asking any home or business owner in the area with exterior surveillance cameras on their properties, or people with cell phone video, to review the footage their cameras filmed and look for suspicious people or cars around the time of the shooting.
-Officers believe footage could assist in the investigation.
+Rantoul Police are asking any home or business owner in the area with surveillance cameras to review their recorded footage and look for any suspicious people or vehicles in the area before or after the incident.
+Anyone who has information about the incident or the suspect can submit a tip to Crime Stoppers.

 For the latest news, weather, sports, and streaming video, head to WCIA.com.